 So says the South African Institute of Race Relations (SAIRR) in its latest South Africa Survey, published this week in Johannesburg.

 Currently, there are 50.6 million people in the country.
-Without the Aids epidemic, this figure would have been around 55 million.
+Without the HIV/Aids epidemic, this figure would have been around 55 million.
 By 2040 the population of South Africa would have been 77.5 million without the disease — 24.1 million more people than projected.

 One third of deaths Aids-related

 The data shows that 31% of all deaths in 2011 were Aids-related.
 By 2015, this proportion will have risen to 33%.
 In 2025, there will be 121% more Aids deaths than there were in 2000.
 Also, the total number of people living with HIV/Aids in 2015 (6 million) will be double the number recorded in 2000 (3 million).

 The SAIRR analysis is based on data sourced from the Actuarial Society of South Africa and the Institute for Futures Research (IFR).

 According to the IFR, the HIV prevalence rate is higher among young African adults, resulting in fewer people in this group reaching old age compared to other races.

 Mr Thuthukani Ndebele, a researcher at the Institute, said that HIV/Aids has resulted in a significantly slower population growth rate.
 This comes at a terrible cost of lives cut short in their prime and a host of social problems.

 “Not only does HIV/AIDS reduce life expectancy and increase mortality, but it is largely responsible for wider social ills such as orphanhood and child-headed households”, Ndebele said.

 SA's average life expectancy stands at around a mere 54 years, which is well below global average.
 Also, it has declined since the end of the 20th century, which is contrary to the increasing global trend of gradually increasing life expectancy.